HOW PRODUCTS WERE EVALUATED:

 How Products were Selected:

-Products were selected to represent those commonly available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers and/or multi-level marketing companies.
+Products were selected to represent those commonly available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers and direct sales companies.
 Products were not accepted directly from manufacturers.

-Products containing hemp oil and extract were tested in one or more independent laboratories for the following:
+Products containing hemp oil and extract were analyzed in one or more independent laboratories for the following:

 Any product not passing testing was sent to a second independent laboratory to repeat testing for the criterion on which it did not pass.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

 Identities of the products were not disclosed to the laboratories performing the testing.

 To be "Approved" by Consumerlab.com, a product had to meet the following requirements:

 - CBD: Products claiming cannabidiol (CBD, as defined to include 87.7% of CBDa) and/or other cannabinoids must contain a minimum of 100% of the claimed amount(s) and 1) no more than 135% of the claimed amount(s) in a daily serving providing up to and including 2 mg of CBD and 2) no more than 125% of the claimed amount(s) in a daily serving providing more than 2 mg of CBD.
 Products having no label claim must contain at least 5 mg of CBD per suggested daily oral serving and at least 1 mg per suggested single topical application.